Gus Pope

 In June 1921, Pope was the individual points leader with 10 points at the first NCAA track and field championships; Pope competed for the University of Washington and won both the shot put and the discus events at the 1921 NCAA championships.
 The same year he was ranked as world's best discus thrower.
 Pope also played American football for the Huskies in 1919–20.
+He was the first University of Washington athlete to medal in the Olympics.